dgraph-io/dgraph/wiki/content/mutations/index.md

 ## Conditional Upsert

-The Upsert Block also allows specifying a conditional mutation block using an `@if` directive.
+The upsert block also allows specifying a conditional mutation block using an `@if` directive.
 The mutation is executed only when the specified condition is true.
 If the condition is false, the mutation is silently ignored.
 The general structure of Conditional Upsert looks like as follows: